Yellow Cubanelle Pepper peppers with one sliced pod showing elongated shape

 The pods are elongated and slightly tapered, typically 4–6 inches long, with thin, waxy walls and a hollow interior.
 Fresh cubanelles start pale yellow-green and ripen through orange to red.
 Most cooks pick them before full maturity, when the flesh is crisp and the flavor is clean and mildly sweet.

-At 100–1,000 SHU, a cubanelle registers so low on the Caribbean pepper tradition spectrum that heat is essentially a non-factor.
-Compare that to a chipotle, which can reach 2,500–8,000 SHU — the cubanelle is many times milder.
+At 100–1,000 SHU, a cubanelle registers so low on the Caribbean chile tradition spectrum that heat is essentially a non-factor.
+Compare that to a chipotle, which can reach 2,500–8,000 SHU - the cubanelle is many times milder.
 This makes it genuinely accessible to people who want pepper flavor without any burn.

 The thin walls set it apart from bell peppers in a practical way: cubanelles soften faster when cooked, blister beautifully under high heat, and absorb surrounding flavors without turning mushy.
 That's why they're the go-to for Italian frying peppers and Cuban sofrito bases alike.